Magneto-inertial fusion

-Magneto-inertial fusion (MIF) describes a class of fusion power devices that combine aspects of magnetic confinement fusion and inertial confinement fusion in an attempt to lower the cost of fusion devices.
+Magneto-inertial fusion (MIF) is a class of fusion power devices that combines aspects of magnetic confinement fusion and inertial confinement fusion in an attempt to lower the cost of fusion devices.
 MIF uses magnetic fields to confine an initial warm, low-density plasma, then compresses that plasma to fusion conditions using an impulsive driver or "liner."
-The concept is also known as magnetized target fusion (MTF) and magnitnoye obzhatiye (MAGO) in Russia.
+It is also known as magnetized target fusion (MTF) and magnitnoye obzhatiye (MAGO) in Russia.

 Magneto-inertial fusion approaches differ in the degree of magnetic organization present in the initial target, as well as the nature and speed of the imploding liner.
 Laser, solid, liquid and plasma liners have all been proposed.

 Magneto-inertial fusion begins with a warm dense plasma target containing a magnetic field.
 Plasma's conductivity prevents it from crossing magnetic field lines.
 Compressing the target amplifies the magnetic field.
 Since the magnetic field reduces particle transport, the field insulates the target from the liner.